ManukondaVamsi/Bi-Propellant-liquid-thruster-for-Cubesats-/README.md

 # CubeSat Bi-Propellant Thruster Design (N₂O₄ / MMH) – MATLAB Tool
 This repository contains a **MATLAB design tool** for a **bi-propellant liquid rocket thruster** sized for **CubeSat-class spacecraft**.
-The script computes key performance and design parameters using combustion data from your project report (CEA-derived), including:
+The script computes key performance and design parameters using combustion data from your project report (CEA-derived), including

 * Thrust
 * Mass flow rate